 Believe it or not, my aim wasn’t just to lie on a beach drinking cocktails every day and posting obnoxious status updates to Facebook.

 I can confirm this is incredibly fun, but only for about three days.
 Down that path lies alcoholism, crushing ennui, and the leather-tanned hide of an elderly rhinoceros.

 - The joys of open-ended travel (OK, including aforementioned cocktails)

 - Being able to pursue projects that I couldn’t when working full time (like this blog)

 - Free time to learn new skills and hobbies, and take existing ones up a notch

 Whenever I was tempted to splurge, I reminded myself of what I was working towards.

 Maybe your goal is travel, or saving a house deposit, or starting a business, or something else entirely.
 It doesn’t matter, as long as it means something to you.

 The sum of money doesn’t matter either.
-The exact same principles apply whether you want to save ten grand, $100,000 or a cool million.
+The exact same principles apply whether you want to know how to save $100k or a cool million.
 Getting there is only a matter of time and effort – and it only gets easier.